LukasBak/Hangman/README.md

 | Winning                 | Guess the word correctly                     | If user guessed all the letters correctly they be displayed a message "Congratulations!
 You have guessed the word:(The word guessed) ".                                                                            | Pass         |
 | Loosing                 | Guess the word incorrectly                   | If user ran out of attempts they will receive a message: "You've ran out of attempts!
 You word was:(The correct word) "                                                                                            | Pass         |

-- I have manualy tested this porject by:
+- I have manualy tested this project by:
-- Passing code through PEP8 linter and found no issues
+- Passing code through PEP8 linter and found issue on line 96 it has exceeded the limit of characters.
 ![Linter Results](documentation/validator.png)

 - I have tried the game inside the Gitpod.io terminal as well as Heroku app terminal.
+- I have sent this game to a friend of mine to check whether they could follow the rules.

 ## Bugs remaining